For her outstanding and courageous work to stop violence against women and abuses of migrant and poor workers.

-In 1976, she joined the Consumers Association of Penang (CAP) and worked on consumer education, launching the consumer clubs for secondary school children to teach them about basic needs, safety and protection of the environment.
-She also began a consumer programme for rural women, linked to a breast-feeding campaign and the Nestlé boycott.
+In 1976, she joined the Consumers Association of Penang (CAP) and worked on consumer education, launching consumer clubs for secondary school children to teach them about basic needs, safety and the protection of the environment.
+She also began a consumer programme for rural women, linked to a breastfeeding campaign and the Nestlé infant formula boycott.

-Tenaganita, with 15 staff and 150 volunteers, works to document these problems, but also runs a half-way house for prostitutes with HIV, and a number of other programmes relating to migrant and poor workers' health, education, awareness and human rights.
+Tenaganita works to document these problems, but also runs a halfway house for prostitutes with HIV, and a number of other programmes relating to migrant and poor workers' health, education, awareness and human rights.
 It also works with organisations in neighbouring countries to provide health, legal and pre-departure information for workers.
-In 2005 Tenaganita drew attention to controversial plans by the Malaysian government to deport more than a million foreign migrants.
+In 2005, Tenaganita drew attention to controversial plans by the Malaysian government to deport more than a million migrants.

 In 1995, Fernandez published a report on the abuse of migrant workers, cataloguing the malnutrition, physical and sexual abuse and the appalling conditions the workers endured.
 She also set out the facts about the detention camps where they ended up and where many of them died.